Cosmology with the angular cross-correlation of gravitational-wave and galaxy catalogs: Forecasts for next-generation interferometers and the Euclid survey: Methodology

 With this formalism, one can construct the auto-- and cross--correlation spectra of two given tracers.
-Specifically, we will study the galaxy-galaxy and GW-GW auto--correlation terms, $C_\ell^{g-g}$ and $C_\ell^{\rm GW-GW}$ respectively, and their cross--correlation $C_\ell^{\rm GW-g}$.
-Figure~\ref{fig:signal} shows $C_\ell^{g-g}$ (left), $C_\ell^{\rm GW-GW}$ (center), and $C_\ell^{\rm GW-g}$ (right) for the Euclid photometric sample and a GW detector network made of two L-shaped ET detectors and two CE detectors, in a redshift bin $z \in [1, 1.1]$ (details on the surveys and source modeling are given in Sec.~\ref{sec:simulations} below).
-For each term, we show the relative contributions from the density, RSD/LSD, lensing auto--correlations, as well as the cross--correlations of the latter two with the density term (colored lines).
-We do not show the cross--spectra between RSD/LSD and lensing terms, which are subdominant, but note we include them in the analysis.
-The solid lines give the total signal for perfectly localized GW sources, while the black dotted lines include a realistic smoothing due to the imperfect sky localization of GWs (discussed in Sec.~\ref{sec:noise_and_err} below).
-We stress that, while the signal is dominated by the density term, it is important to model the other contributions as they can impact the covariance between bins, which in turn affects the forecasted errors.
-This is particularly relevant for the lensing term~\cite{Scelfo:2018sny}.
-Finally, the shaded gray bands in Fig.~\ref{fig:signal} are the expected $1\sigma$ measurement errors (see Sec.~\ref{sec:simulations} below for the specific definition).
-We note that, while the error bars indicate that the GW--GW auto--correlation is not detectable at each multipole, a detection is possible by considering the cumulative signal--to--noise ratio (SNR) across the entire multipole range, see Fig.~\ref{fig:SNR} below and related discussion.
+Specifically, in this work we study the galaxy-galaxy and GW-GW auto--correlation terms, $C_\ell^{g-g}$ and $C_\ell^{\rm GW-GW}$ respectively, and their cross--correlation $C_\ell^{\rm GW-g}$.
+Figure~\ref{fig:signal} shows these spectra for the Euclid photometric survey and a GW detector network with two ET and two CE detectors in a redshift bin $z\in[1,1.1]$ (survey details in Sec.~\ref{sec:simulations}).
+Colored lines indicate density, RSD/LSD, and lensing contributions and their cross?terms.\footnote{RSD/LSD?lensing cross?spectra are subdominant and omitted from the figure, but included in the analysis.} Solid lines assume perfect GW localization; dotted lines include a smoothing due to limited sky?localization (Sec.~\ref{sec:noise_and_err}).
+Shaded bands give the expected $1\sigma$ errors.